Sign Language Interpreters for Every Setting

 Who is required to pay for interpreting services?

-The business, healthcare provider, employer, or organization is required to pay for ASL interpreting services, not the Deaf individual.
-Under the Americans with Disabilities Act (ADA), Title II entities (state and local governments) and Title III entities (businesses and nonprofits serving the public) must provide and pay for interpreters to ensure effective communication with people who are Deaf or hard of hearing.
+The legal requirement: Under the Americans with Disabilities Act (ADA), Title II entities (state and local governments) and Title III entities (businesses and nonprofits serving the public) must provide and pay for interpreters to ensure effective communication with people who are Deaf or hard of hearing.

 The Americans with Disabilities Act (ADA) is a federal civil rights law that prohibits discrimination against people with disabilities.
 Under the ADA, businesses, healthcare providers, employers, schools, and government agencies must provide “effective communication” with individuals who are Deaf or hard of hearing.